-Jolimont Endoscopy complies with the Privacy Amendment (Private Sector) Act 2000 including the way we collect, store, use and disclose information.
+Jolimont Endoscopy complies with the Australian Privacy Principles including the way we collect, store, use and disclose information.
 Your medical record will be treated with confidentiality and the contents divulged only with your consent or when required by law.
 It may be necessary for parts of your medical record to be disclosed to other medical professionals involved in your treatment and to your health fund.
 Total disclosure of all medical information is essential to ensure your safe episode as a patient.

 Private Hospitals in Victoria strive for excellence in the provision of healthcare.
 As a patient in a private hospital, you are our primary concern.

 YOUR MEDICAL RECORD